Interview: Cécile McLorin Salvant

 I’ve always been singing at home, and I loved it from a very young age.
 I remember my first piano class was when I was 4 years old.
 My mother loves music.
 She wanted me and my sister to play an instrument, to practice music, we always listened to music in the house.
 It feels like it’s always been a part of my life.

-Was there a tradition of singing?
+Was there a tradition of singing in your family?

 My dad is a lovely singer, he has a beautiful voice, but he’s not a professional.
 My mum not so lovely voice but loves to listen to singers and dance.
 I would say, rather than a tradition of performing music there was a tradition of listening to music and enjoying music in my family.
 It seems to be the case for a lot of people - there’s a lot less singing at home, you just put some music on, and you enjoy that, but people don’t sing amongst themselves.
 I do remember that with my parents we would try to harmonise songs that we listened to, that we knew, just for fun - we’d just walk around and make horrible harmonies, and laugh a lot.
 My dad would always get mad at my mom, because he thought that she wasn’t doing it right.
 It was a lot of fun.
 We definitely do that a lot.